 Each proposal must be submitted in a form of a consortium consisting of at least three eligible applicants from at least three of the call’s participating funders.
 QNRF will cover the costs of the Qatar-based teams with a budget that reaches up to US $250,000 per project per year for up to 3 years.
 Qatar-based teams must be led by a Lead Principal Investigator (LPI).

 General information and contacts:

 Updated information on this joint call, the call for proposals and all relevant documents/templates are published on

-Dr. Sadim Jawhar, Grand Challenge Program Officer through
+Dr. Sadim Jawhar, Joint Funding Program Manager, through